 For some good tips on how to optimise your Google My Business account and improve your chances of appearing for local searches, check out Local SEO: How To Appear In The Local Search Results.

-The importance of GMB signals in local search is growing with Whitespark presenting the initial results of its highly anticipated 2020 Local Search Ranking Factors Survey during the recent Local Search Summit.
+The importance of GMB signals in local search is growing according to Whitespark and the results they gained from their 2020 Local Search Ranking Factors Survey.

 According to the survey, GMB listings are easily the single most important factor driving a business’s visibility.
 Therefore, businesses must dedicate time to managing and optimising their Google My Business (GMB) listings in order to lead in local search.